kongware/ftor/README.md

 ## Pattern matching

-Destructuring assignments and functions enable a primitive form of pattern matching in Javascript.
+Destructuring assignments and first class functions enable a primitive form of pattern matching in Javascript.
 More on this later...

 ## Todos